-Trade and other receivables have decreased in Q3 2022 and the increased in first nine months of 2022 primarily due to movements on receivable balances associated with excess cash calls paid over joint venture expenditure incurred.
+Trade and other receivables have increased in Q2 2022 and H1 2022 primarily as balances associated with excess cash calls paid over joint venture expenditure incurred have increased.

 FCF and FCF/boe

 FCF before working capital adjustments is a non-GAAP measure.
 This measure represents cash generated after costs, and is a measure commonly used to assess the Company's profitability.
 A reconciliation from total cash flow (a GAAP measure) to FCF (a non-GAAP measure) is shown below: